tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Ask the students the following questions:

 * What is the biggest benefit to using asymmetric encryption over symmetric?

   **Answer**: You do not need to share a key beforehand.

   **Answer**: Only the recipient and the sender can decrypt the payloads.

 * What is the difference between symmetric and asymmetric encryption?

   **Answer**: You have a single, private key with symmetric, versus having a pair of keys for public and private use in asymmetric.

 ### 13. Instructor Do: Digital Signatures (10 min)

+Asymmetric cryptography lets us do another really useful thing -- digital signatures.
+Give this example:

+* Let's say Joe wanted to sign a legal agreement, but he also wanted digital proof that was the exact agreement.

+* What Joe can do is take the document and "sign" it with his private key.
+This outputs a string called a "signature" that can then be used to prove the document is still the same as when it was signed originally.

+* To do this, you take the document and digital signature and check it against Joe's public key.
+  That's it -- if the function succeeds then you know that the signature was actually signed by Joe and was not modified.

+* In this case, Joe uses his private key to "sign" his identity, and the world can use his public key to verify the signature came from him.

-Pick another volunteer to help assist with this demo.
+Pick another volunteer (or TA) to help assist with this demo.
-You can emulate another student by using another tab as well if you do not want to have a volunteer or to test, but it may be more confusing.

 Navigate to the ["Sign" feature](https://tweetnacl.js.org/#/sign) of the demo site.
-Have your volunteer do the same, only have them click `Verify` right after instead.
+Have your volunteer do the same, then have them click the `Verify` feature on the top left.

 Generate a `Secret Key`.

+* Explain that "secret key" and "private key" are synonymous.

 Type a message to sign.
 Make it something like "I authorize transferring $100 to Jane Doe" to stress importance of the data's integrity, and to maliciously modify later.